Gary Lineker accepts the time will come for him to ‘slow down’

 Lineker had laughed off the speculation, joking the Match of the Day show in early October was his final one – then quickly adding: “before the international break”.

-Lineker gave a wide-ranging interview to Esquire magazine talking about Goalhanger Podcasts, which was conducted during early August this year and was published in the Winter issue.
+Lineker gave a wide-ranging interview to Esquire magazine talking about Goalhanger Podcasts, which was conducted in early August this year and was published in the Winter issue.

 He was asked if he had contemplated ending his long association with the BBC to focus on his other venture full-time, possibly in the United States.